ch4rley/hrmnl/README.md

 hrmnl is live on heroku! i am excited to continue adding functionality, and have a list of great ideas to implement.
 (coming soon to this readme)

+## project status (update)
+hrmnl is currently offline, due to housing instability. would love support re-launching this, and possibly moving the idea forwards <3 contact me to collaborate, and please be very patient. i hope to work on this again, and have other ideas for trans-affirming tech!

 <!--H1/## Project Screenshots Screen 1 [] <!---commented out-->